RecList/reclist/README.rst

           1637357404/

-If you use *RecList* as part of your standard testings - either for research or production purposes - you can use the JSON report for machine-to-machine communication with downstream system (e.g. you may want to automatically fail the `pipeline <https://github.com/jacopotagliabue/recs-at-resonable-scale>`__  if tests are not passed).
+If you use *RecList* as part of your standard testings - either for research or production purposes - you can use the JSON report for machine-to-machine communication with downstream systems (e.g. you may want to automatically fail the `pipeline <https://github.com/jacopotagliabue/recs-at-resonable-scale>`__  if tests are not passed).

 Capabilities
 ------------

 *RecList* provides a dataset and model agnostic framework to scale up behavioral tests.
 We provide some suggested abstractions based on DataFrames to make existing tests and metrics fully re-usable, but we don't force any pattern on the user.
-As out of the box functionality, the package provides:
+As out-of-the box functionality, the package provides:

 * tests and metrics to be used on your own datasets and models;